Skip to content

 What gets sent to GitHub Copilot

-When you use Optimize query performance:
+When you use Optimize query performance or the integrated Copilot Chat:

 • The extension does not send your Kusto credentials to Copilot.